riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 G              | Offset of the symbol into the GOT (Global Offset Table) S              | Value of the symbol in the symbol table GP             | Global Pointer register (x3)

-While the linker can make relocations on arbitrary memory locations, many relocations are designed for use with specific instructions or instruction sequences.
-For clarity, the description of those relocations assumes they are used in the intended context.

 ### Absolute Addresses